zixingjiang/zixingjiang.github.io/_pages/project.md

 ---
 <!-- # Selected Projects -->

 Here is a showcase of some of my previous and ongoing projects.
+You can view the project profiles through the links.
+Please note that this page is not updated frequently.
+If you want to keep track of my latest activities, you may check my [GitHub](https://github.com/zixingjiang).

 <!-- Here I list some of my previous and ongoing projects.
 You can view the project profiles via the links. _PS: The project list may not always be up to date as I usually put projects here after I get a demo_.